juan-karacho/pocket-hang-drum/README.md

 This is a digital remake of the hang drum.

 Did you ever feel that the original Hang Drum is a really cool instrument but ways too expensive?
 Not digital enough?
 Not hackable?
 And way too big and heavy?
 Then this digital pocket version of the Hang Drum is for you.
-If you want to build it yourself, the components cost around 40 Euros.

 # features

-* 12 touch pads (not velocity sensitive)
+* 12 touch pads tuned to a pentatonic (?) scale playing hang drum like sounds.
+* 1/4" mono output jack
+* USB power
+* A joystick.
+It works like a 4 way switch: Up / Down transposes the pads in semitone steps, left / right changes the release time.

 # components

 * Wooden box
 * Teensy 3.2 (should work with other Teensy Versions as well)
 * Audio Shield for Teensy 3.2
-* Arduino Thumb Joystick
+* Arduino Thumb Joystick.
+I bought the cheapest joystick I and this turned out to be a bad idea...
 * Adafruit MPR121 capacitive touch sensor
 * I used stripboard, headerpins / female header pins and wires to connect it all together
 * Conductive foil tape.
 I use copper tape.
 * Audio output jack, i use a mono 1/4" jack.

 # building instructions

+The components cost around 40 Euros.

 ## electronics